OptimalBits/bull/README.md

 Note that you need a redis version higher or equal than 2.8.11 for bull to work properly.

+**IMPORTANT**

+We are in the progress of developing ```bull 3.0.0```, which means that the latest *unstable* version would be something like bull-3.0.0-alpha.1.
+It is recommended that you stick to version 2.x until 3.0.0 stable is released.

 Quick Guide
 -----------
 ```javascript